Contact Us

 • Ensure alignment

-Best Practices for Conducting the Discovery Phase
+Best Practices For Conducting The Discovery Phase

+In fact, discovery doesn’t have to involve every research method.
 In an ideal world, you would conduct a large study, perform usability tests of the user’s current experience, conduct stakeholder and user interviews, and listen in on customer support calls.

 However, we don’t live in an ideal world, and the market is moving rapidly, so we have to adapt and optimize software development processes.